intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 In this tutorial, we will show you:
-1. How to prepare for the environment;
+1. How to prepare for the environment before submit your program to Yarn;
-2. How to run the BigDL program on Yarn.
+2. How to run the BigDL program on Yarn on multiple ways:
+* Use a built-in function
+* Use a BigDL provided script
+* Use a spark-submit script

 # Key Concepts (To Do)